 meaning that oversignaling is more of a concern than commitment.
-When (32) is reversed, he will actively seek moral scrutiny and invest in reputation-sensitive social capital.35 Both types of strategies are observed in practice, with patterns lining up with the predictions.
+When (32) is reversed, he will actively seek moral scrutiny and invest in reputation-sensitive social capital.39 Both types of strategies are observed in practice, with patterns lining up with the predictions.
 For help with self-control problems through increased social monitoring, people join religious organizations and peer groups such as Alcoholics Anonymous (Battaglini et al. 2005).
 Conversely, they tend to avoid situations where social pressure would lead them to be excessively generous.
 In Della Vigna et al. (2012), for instance, many avoid being home at times when someone soliciting charitable contributions is scheduled to come knock on their door.

-A closely related strategy is avoiding even information that would provide too explicit a test of one's morality, as when changing sidewalks so as not to walk by a beggar.
-In Dana et al. (2007) and Grossman and van der Weele (2017), many subjects thus choose not to know whether their choices harm or benefit others.
+A closely related strategy is avoiding even information that could provide too explicit a test of one's morality, as when changing sidewalks when spotting a beggar.
+In Dana et al. (2007) and Grossman and van der Weele (2017), many subjects choose not to know whether their choices harm or benefit others.
 In Exley (2016), they select risky or safe allocations in ways that make inferences about the selfishness of their (anonymous) choices more difficult.
-Other avoidance strategies include eschewing environments in which sharing is an option (Lazear et al. 2012, Oberholzer-Gee and Eichenberger 2008), or delegating decisions to a principalbiased agent (Hamman et al. 2010, Bartling and Fischbacher 2012).
-In all these cases, prosocial allocations are significantly less frequent than in identical games that do not allow for such "reputation-jamming" strategies.
+Other strategies include eschewing environments in which sharing is an option (Lazear et al. 2012, Oberholzer-Gee and Eichenberger 2008), or delegating decisions to a principal-biased agent (Hamman et al. 2010, Bartling and Fischbacher 2012).
+In all these cases, allocations are significantly less prosocial than in identical games that do not allow for such "reputation-jamming" strategies.

-35See Proposition 7 in the Appendix.
+39See Proposition 8 in the Appendix.
 Dillenberger and Sadowski (2012) offer an alternative formalization of "avoiding the ask," based on temptation preferences rather than signaling concerns.